Updated 16th August 2019

 Startloop to the fells

-The first stage of Saariselkä MTB Stages starts towards fells Kaunispää and Urupää.
+The first stage of Saariselkä MTB Stages starts towards fell Kaunispää.
 We recommend taking the first climbs easily – there is plenty of more climbing to come along this trail.

-After 11km you will pass the start and finishing area and start riding towards Hammastunturi wilderness area and Kulmakuru gorge.
+From the top of Kaunispää fell the trail takes a long and curvy descent to Saariselkä Bike Park.
+After you pass the start and finishing area and start riding towards Hammastunturi wilderness area and Kulmakuru gorge.
 The first service point is located at river Tolosjoki.

 Towards Kulmakuru gorge